BOTANY 100 — SURVEY OF BOTANY

 3 credits.

-Aims to expose you to the changing uses of Wisconsin landscapes: as the home of native peoples; as a source of fur, lead and timber; as part of the new nation of the United States; and as a modern, vibrant collection of communities focused on enterprises as diverse as agriculture and education.
-We will ask: what roles did science play in shaping the landscape?
-What roles should it have played?
-What roles does science play in current land use?
-We will not be afraid to tackle controversy (genetically modified crops, the endangered species act, water use, global change), but we will remain committed to listening to, absorbing and respecting the diversity of experiences we may bring to the classroom.
-Enroll Info: None
+Exposure to to the changing uses of Wisconsin landscapes: as the home of native peoples; as a source of fur, lead and timber; as part of the new nation of the United States; and as a modern, vibrant collection of communities focused on enterprises as diverse as agriculture and education.
+Asks what roles science has played in shaping the landscape and in current land use.
+Covers genetically modified crops, the endangered species act, water use, global change.

 BOTANY 240 — PLANTS AND HUMANS